vachooho/js-macosx/Introduction.md

 One of those is js-ctypes API, which allows application and extension code to call back and forth to native code in binary format.
 Js-ctypes can load libraries, construct types, and perform miscellaneous tasks like type-casting.
 This API also provides numerous predefined types that correspond to primitives and common typedefs in C.

 That's cool!
-Well, that's what I thought too, until I got the real task to take care of on Mac OS X. The amount of code I had to write in JavaScript was huge and the result didn't look neither nice nor elegant.
+Well, that's what I thought too, until I got the real task to take care of on macOS.
+The amount of code I had to write in JavaScript was huge and the result didn't look neither nice nor elegant.
 Besides, I thought it should all be automatic!

 This is where Apple's BridgeSupport comes in handy.